-Unfortunately, in college, it’s not always so easy to avoid presentation in front of your peers and faculty.
+Unfortunately, in college, it’s not always so easy to avoid presentations in front of your peers and faculty.
 Sooner or later, you’ll be asked to deliver a presentation, an assignment that strikes fear in many a student.
 But, there’s no need to catastrophize your upcoming presentation.
 Your goal is to simply avoid some common presentation flaws.
 This will enable you to delight your teacher and peers with your presentation abilities.
-These developed presentation skills will pay off in future in job interviews and the post-college world of work.
+These developed presentation skills will pay off in the future in job interviews and the post-college world of work.
 Here are some tips for a successful presentation.

 Plan an Interesting, Well-Organized Presentation: